robahl/gulp-static-site/README.md

-# Gulp Skeleton with Pug and Stylus
+# Gulp builder for Pug, Stylus and Babel